Graham Stringer

 Graham Eric Stringer (born 17 February 1950) is a British Labour politician who has served as Member of Parliament for Blackley and Middleton South since the 2024 general election.
 He has served as the area's MP continuously since 1997, representing the predecessor constituencies of Manchester Blackley (1997–2010), and Blackley and Broughton (2010–2024).
-Between 1999 and 2002, he served minor roles in the Labour Government of Tony Blair.
+He was a minister then whip in the first and second Blair governments respectively.

 Prior to entering parliament, within local politics, he was leader of Manchester City Council from 1984 to 1996, and a city councillor from 1979 to 1998, representing Charlestown and Harpurhey.
 He also served as chairman of Manchester Airport from 1996 to 1997.

 Early life and career

 Graham Stringer was born on 17 February 1950 in Manchester.
 He attended Christ Church Primary School in Beswick and Openshaw Technical High School for Boys in Openshaw.
 After graduating in chemistry from the University of Sheffield in 1971, Stringer worked as an analytical chemist in the plastics industry.

 He became a local councillor in Manchester in 1979, and was Manchester City Council leader from 1984 to 1996.
 He was also chair of Manchester Airport from 1996 to 1997.